 Accounting Standards Codification No. 855 (ASC 855), Subsequent Events, establishes general standards of accounting for and disclosure of events that occur after the balance sheet date but before the financial statements are issued.
-ASC 855 defines two types of subsequent events: the effects of events or transactions that provide additional evidence about conditions that existed at the balance sheet date, including the estimates inherent in the process of preparing financial statements, are recognized in the financial statement; and the effects of events that provide evidence about conditions that did not exist at the balance sheet but arose after that date are not recognized in the financial statements.
-The Foundation reviewed subsequent events through the date of financial statement issuance of October 13, 2015.
+ASC 855 defines two types of subsequent events: the effects of events or transactions that provide additional evidence about conditions that existed at the balance sheet date, including the estimates inherent in the process of preparing financial statements, are recognized in the financial statements; and the effects of events that provide evidence about conditions that did not exist at the statement of financial position but arose after that date are not recognized in the financial statements.
+The Foundation reviewed subsequent events through the date of financial statement issuance of October 12, 2016.